 - I doubt you know if you gained muscle or lost fat because you’re probably not tracking it and you’re just going off your ‘gut’ or ‘feeling’ → bad idea ...

 - What does ‘eating clean’ mean?
 And why is it only during the day?

 - You’ll all over the place in your questioning/reasoning, so you probably have a difficult time focusing on doing one thing well and seeing how it goes.

 - You’re drawing a correlation between protein intake and total intake.
 Not the same thing.

 - Since when does using a particular strategy like drop sets, super sets or multi-joint exercises mean that you’re good at lifting weights?

-The gist is, if you’re not tracking you’re just guessing, so you probably have no real idea if you’ve gained muscle mass or lost fat if you don’t have a way of tracking those things — at a minimum this should be girth and weight, not just weight like everyone relies too heavily on.
+In other words, you probably have no idea if you’ve gained muscle mass or lost fat if you don’t have a way of tracking those things — at a minimum this should be girth and weight, not just weight like everyone relies too heavily on.

-Then you have to use that actual real hard data that can’t lie to you, and base future changes to your diet/exercise plan based on that.
+Then you have to use that actual, real, hard data that can’t lie to you.
+And base future changes to your diet/exercise plan based on what it tells you.

-So start actually tracking with numbers already and stop relying on how you look or feel or what the scale says, because your probably lying to yourself anyway.
+So start actually tracking with numbers already and stop relying on how you look or feel or what the scale says, because that scale and your intuition are probably wrong.